aliotta/LetsGetLunch/README.md

 # Lets Get Lunch
-An application to assit diversity conversation amongst a group of people.
+An application to assit people to assemble in random groupings.
 Sorts a group of users into buckets of maximum size 5 and minimum size 3.
 Users can readily be added to the list via the create user page.

 Built using angularjs and twitter bootstrap with a node.js server and a postgres database.
 Testing of the front end code was completed using karma and backend code using mocha.